lentendu/DeltaMP/README.md

 + test DeltaMP behaviors for checkpointing with multiple dry run on a continuously modified configuration files, avoiding the cleaning of the dry run directories:
 ```
-deltamp -d [path/]configuration_file
+deltamp -cd [path/]configuration_file
 ```
-To run the pipeline normally after such a dry checkpointing check, first delete all directories created for dry runs from the output directory, or change the output directory in the configuration file.
+To run the pipeline normally after such a dry checkpointing, first delete all directories created for dry runs from the output directory, or change the output directory in the configuration file.

 ### Checkpointing

 In order to avoid to run the pipeline from the beginning if only one parameter is modified in the configuration file (e.g. clustering algorithm), DeltaMP allow re-use of previously produced files in the execution directory by [checkpointing](https://en.wikipedia.org/wiki/Application_checkpointing).

-Checkpointing is turn on by default, which means that if any "SUBPROJECT" with the same target, same sequencing technology and the same list of samples is found in the "Path to output location/PROJECT" directory, all configuration parameters and option values will be compared.
+Checkpointing is turn on by default, which means that if any SUBPROJECT with the same target, same sequencing technology and the same list of samples is found in the "Path to output location/PROJECT" directory, all configuration parameters and option values will be compared.

-Then come multiple situations:
+Then come different situations:
-+ if a previous "SUBPROJECT" have the same set of configuration parameters and option values than for the current deltamp call, and error message is issued and nothing appends to avoid any useless re-calculation.
-If the users really want to re-compute, he/she will have to first delete the previous "SUBPROJECT" or to change the "Path to output location"
++ if a previous SUBPROJECT have the same set of configuration parameters and option values than for the current deltamp call, and error message is issued and nothing appends to avoid any useless re-calculation.
+If the users really want to re-compute, he/she will have to first delete the previous SUBPROJECT, to change the "Path to output location" or to disable checkpointing with option -n.

-+ if a previous "SUBPROJECT" have the same set of configuration parameters and option values than for the current deltamp call, but the SAMPLES section differs, and error message is issued and nothing appends to avoid checkpointing for different sets of samples/libraries.
-If the users really want to re-compute, he/she will have to first delete the previous "SUBPROJECT" or to change the "Path to output location"
++ if a previous SUBPROJECT have the same set of configuration parameters and option values than for the current deltamp call, but the SAMPLES section differs, and error message is issued and nothing appends to avoid checkpointing for different sets of samples/libraries.
+If the users really want to re-compute, he/she will have to first delete the previous SUBPROJECT, to change the "Path to output location" or to disable checkpointing with option -n.

-+ if at least one configuration parameter or option value differs with any previous "SUBPROJECT", a new "SUBPROJECT" will be created and the computation will start directly after the last common step, while all files and directories produced during the common steps of the previous "SUBPROJECT" are symlinked to the execution directory or hard copied to the output directory of the new "SUBPROJECT".
-If multiple previous "SUBPROJECT" exist, the previous "SUBPROJECT" is the one with the highest amount of common steps (then the oldest if still multiple previous "SUBPROJECT").
++ if at least one configuration parameter or option value differs with any previous SUBPROJECT, a new SUBPROJECT will be created and the computation will start directly after the last common step, while all files and directories produced during the common steps of the previous SUBPROJECT are symlinked to the execution directory or hard copied to the output directory of the new SUBPROJECT.
+If multiple previous SUBPROJECT exist, the previous SUBPROJECT is the one with the highest amount of common steps (then the oldest if still multiple previous SUBPROJECT).

-Relationship tree among successive checkpointed "SUBPROJECT"s are documented in the output directory of "SUBPROJECT"s with at least one previous "SUBPROJECT" at config/tree.summary.
+Relationship tree among successive checkpointed SUBPROJECTs are documented in the output directory of SUBPROJECTs with at least one previous SUBPROJECT at config/tree.summary.

-Checkpointing could be repeated multiple times, so long at least one parameter differ with any of the previous "SUBPROJECT"s.
+Checkpointing could be repeated multiple times, so long at least one parameter differ with any of the previous SUBPROJECTs.

-The previous "SUBPROJECT" could be hard set with the -p option, otherwise the previous SUBPROJECT with highest number of common steps will be taken as reference.
+The previous SUBPROJECT could be hard set with the -p option, otherwise the previous SUBPROJECT with highest number of common steps will be taken as reference.

 Checkpointing can be turn off by using the -n option.